vincexiv/vincexiv/README.md

 - 🔭 I’m currently a learning Typescript
 - :computer: Most used line of code `git commit --amend -v`
-- 🤔 I’m looking for help integrating ML models done in Python to Ruby on Rails backend
+- 🤔 I’m looking for help working with Python ML models in Ruby on Rails backend
 - 😄 Pronouns: they/them.
 - ⚡ Fun fact: I listen to music while watching Youtube tutorials a lot.